geeknozy/.dotfiles/README.md

 # .dotfiles
-my .config files for BSPWM URXVT(unicode) or Terminator and polybar with ROFI menu.
+My .config files for BSPWM with Terminator or URXVT-unicode, polybar and ROFI menu.

 Here are the screenshots of the rice.